software-assignments-spring2021/spring-2019-ar-mini-games/README.md

 ### Testing
-1. Navigate to the "Editor" folder, open "UnitTests.cs" to view code for unit tests
+1. In Unity, navigate to the "Editor" folder, open "UnitTests.cs" to view code for unit tests
 2. From navigation bar, under the "Window" tab select "General" > "Test Runner"
 3. "Test Runner" will open in a new pane.
 Select the "EditMode" tab, then click "Run All" to run tests